Late-winter storm pummels Northeast with heavy, wet snow - NewsBreak

 “It has been below average for snowfall across the Northeast this year, and so this nor’easter will be very impactful,” he said.

-It was Election Day in New Hampshire for town officeholders, but more than 70 communities postponed voting because of the storm.
+Rain was turning into snow across parts of New England with winds picking up.
+In New Hampshire, it was Election Day for town officeholders, but more than 70 communities postponed voting because of the storm.

 In Kingston, New Hampshire, police offered voters rides to the polls.
-In Weare, power was knocked out at the polling place, forcing officials to set up battery-powered lights until a generator arrived.
-Interstate 93, the state’s main north-south route, was shut down in Londonderry in both directions after electrical wires came down.
+In Weare, power was knocked out at the polling place, forcing officials to set up battery-powered lights until a generator was brought in.
+Interstate 93, the state’s main north-south route, was shut down in Londonderry in both directions after electrical wires came down across the highway.

 In Connecticut, state government offices and courts were closed Tuesday.
 State offices were also closed in New York.

-The weather service said expected snow totals from the storm, which is forecast to wind up Wednesday, ranged from more than 2 feet (1 meter) in higher elevations in New York, New Hampshire and western Massachusetts, to 4 to 6 inches (10 to 15 centimeters) in Boston.
+The weather service said expected snow totals from the storm, which is forecast to wind up Wednesday, range from more than 2 feet (1 meter) in higher elevations in New York, New Hampshire and western Massachusetts, to 4 to 6 inches (10 to 15 centimeters) in Boston.
+Copyright 2023 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

-McCormack reported from Concord, New Hampshire.
-Associated Press writers Holly Ramer in Concord, New Hampshire; Maysoon Kahn in Albany, New York; Carolyn Thompson in Buffalo, New York; Bobby Caina Calvan in New York; and Lisa Baumann in Bellingham, Washington, contributed to this report.

 Comments / 0